-Cotyledon tomentosa, commonly know as Bear's Paw, is an evergreen, branched, succulent shrublet with hairy leaves and stems.
-The leaves have purplish-brown teeth along the tips.
-In spring it bears masses of long-lasting, pendulous, satiny, orange-red, bell-shaped flowers in clusters at the tip of the flowering stalks.
+Cotyledon tomentosa, commonly known as Bear's Paw, is an evergreen, branched, succulent shrublet with hairy leaves and stems.
+The leaves have purplish-brown teeth along with the tips.
+In spring, it bears masses of long-lasting, pendulous, satiny, orange-red, bell-shaped flowers in clusters at the tip of the flowering stalks.

 Growing Conditions and General Care

-Bear's Paw grow in bright shaded areas where they rarely receive direct sunlight.
+Bear's Paws grow in bright, shaded areas where they rarely receive direct sunlight.
 Outdoors, plant them in slightly sandy, well-drained soil where water doesn't collect after rain or irrigation.
 Potted plants require a container with at least one bottom drainage hole.
 When planting Bear's Paw in containers, select pots only slightly larger than the root system.

 Regular deep watering in the summer months, when the plant is actively growing, keeps the Bear's Paw healthy.
 Water garden plants deeply once weekly when there is no rainfall, supplying about 1 inch (2.5 cm) of water.
 Potted plants require watering when the soil had almost completely dried.
 Fully drench the soil until the water drains from the bottom hole in the pot, and empty the collected water after the pot finishes draining.
-Bear's Paw only require enough water in winter so the soil doesn't dry completely and the plants don't shrivel.
+Bear's Paw only requires enough water in winter, so the soil doesn't dry completely, and the plants don't shrivel.

 Light fertilization twice monthly is only necessary during the active summer growing season.
 An all-purpose, water-soluble fertilizer, such as a 24-8-16 blend, works well for succulent plants.